 One can reach the base of the Shroud Glacier via Wall Street Glacier and ascend steep snow over rock slabs to gain the glacier.
-To get to Wall Street start at Ram Valley and go over Bombardment and then Rumble Pass (Rumble / Peters col).
+To get to Wall Street start at Peter’s creek.
 This is the preferred winter / early spring route.
 By late-May the lower slopes have melted out and this route becomes impassible due to rockfall and rock slabs.

 Benign / Bellicose Col Approach (late spring / early summer route)

 Get to the Benign / Bellicose col via either the Benign approach or the Eklutna Glacier gully approach.
 Once at the col travel start up the Northwest Ridge (trend left of the ridgeline to avoid a pitch of Class 4) until a notch at 6170’ which is just below the start of the towers on the Northwest Ridge.
 From the notch downclimb 900’ of 35-40 degree snow until gaining Shroud Glacier.
 Note that some parties leave a fixed rope at this col (30m will suffice) since the return can be involved if the snow is melted out.
 (I shouldn’t have to say this – but please remove your fixed rope at the end of the day.)

 Once on the Shroud Glacier ascend 800’ of mellow 30 degree snow until you reach the obvious crevasses.
 Rope up here and ascend 500’ of crevassed 40 degree snow.
 You probably want to unrope above the crevasses since the danger of avalanches is greater than the danger of falling – however the angle steepens to 50 degrees so you could also protect with pickets if you desire.